 They eat a whole lot of mosquitos and other pests – do I need to say any more?
 For that reason alone I’ll take as many as I can get.

-We have a small pond/swamp kinda thing right next to the house (the one in the picture above).
+We have a small pond/swamp kinda thing right next to the house.
 Last year, we only had the four Muscovies we started with and since we got them in late spring as babies they were relatively young through the summer.
 We had a whole lot of mosquitos here and the flies were bad too since we have goats and our neighbor keeps cows.

-This year, we have something like 33 Muscovies (I’ll tell you how we got there in a minute) and we almost have no mosquitos at all.
+This year, we have something like 33 Muscovies (I’ll tell you how we got from 4 to 33 in a minute) and we almost have no mosquitos at all.
 It’s absolutely amazing.

 The flies are not bad either.
 We still have some but nothing like before.